Not familiar with Product Clinics? Wondering how the heck they can add value to your insights?

 For example, you might want to test whether a set of cereal bars scream “natural energy” to consumers.
 The clinics could uncover that the little chunks in one variant come across as “fake” or the colour in another makes it look devoid of nutrients.
 Maybe you're onto a winner with the goji berry tang though, in which case you'll decide to take that element forward into revisions.

-You are then able to optimise, so the product reflects the promise but is also appealing to consumers’ palates - a delicate balance to achieve.
+You can then optimise, so the product reflects the promise but is also appealing to consumers’ palates - a delicate balance to achieve.

 The business is also able to do a cost of goods assessment post-hoc to see if you can afford to make the product with those particular requirements.